dkorionov/comlaint_system_fastapi/README.md

-# Pet project for acquainted with FASTAPI
+# Pet project for get acquainted with FASTAPI